hedza06/hibernate-tips/README.md

 1. Open terminal and navigate to project directory
 2. Run command: ```mvn test```

-## Branches
-For now you can find only one branch with code for named queries and entity graphs.

 ## Contribution
 If you would like to contribute on this project or share your knowledge, have some suggestions or other stuff feel free to contact me or make a pull request.

 ## Author
 Heril Muratović
 Software Engineer
 <br>